 Burned by the British in 1814, the President's House was reconstructed and the charred sandstone walls repainted the white for which it is named by 1817, when James Monroe moved in with his family.

 The legend does not correspond to historical fact, however.
 The President's House had been given a coat of whitewash as early as 1798 in order to protect its locally-quarried sandstone against the deterioriation caused by winter freezes, and from then on white paint was used for the exterior.

 Moreover, references to the building as the "White House" antedate the War of 1812.
 As early as the spring of 1811, Francis James Jackson, the former British minister to the United States, wrote that his successor would "act as a sort of political conductor to attract the lightning that may issue from the clouds round the Capitol and the White House at Washington."
 White House curators cite similar contemporary evidence:

 There is a Washington myth that people didn't start calling the house the White House until it was painted white to conceal the scorch marks left when the British burned it to its walls in 1814.Not so, says the office of White House curator Betty Monkman.
 She and her staff have uncovered many references to "the White House" well before the British marched in.

 On March 18, 1812, for example, a Massachusetts congressman wrote his wife: "There is much trouble at the White House, as we call it, I mean the President's."

-It is true that the term “White House” came into more general use after 1817, when new construction on the residence was completed (nearly all of the interior had been destroyed by the 1814 fire) and the structure was given a coat of oil-based white paint, but that phenomenon was merely an extension of a practice that had started well before 1814.
+It is true that the term "White House" came into more general use after 1817, when new construction on the residence was completed (as nearly all of the interior had been destroyed by the 1814 fire), and the structure's exterior was given a coat of oil-based white paint.
+But that phenomenon was merely an extension of a practice that had started well before 1814.